Caparison Guitars

-Caparison Guitars is a Japanese-origin manufacturer of high end, hand made, boutique electric guitars.
-The company is headquartered in Japan and is a subsidiary of "Caparison Guitar Company Ltd.", based in the United Kingdom.
+Caparison Guitars is a Japanese-origin manufacturer of electric guitars.
+The company is headquartered in Japan and is a subsidiary of Caparison Guitar Company Ltd., based in the United Kingdom.

 History

 The company was established in 1995 with the former Jackson/Charvel Japan design division.
-The Charvel designers created the CDS Series, CDS II Series and Questar Series while the Jackson designed contributed with the Doug Aldrich, Soloist Special, Dinky AXE and Falcon models.
+The Charvel designers created the CDS Series, CDS II Series, and Questar Series, while the Jackson designed contributed with the Doug Aldrich, Soloist Special, Dinky AXE and Falcon models.
 Caparison was owned by Kyowa Shokai Ltd, a company that made contracts with factories to produce guitars for them (like Hoshino Gakki).

-In May 2011 Kyowa Shokai was declared bankrupt, however Caparison resumed production in September 2011 under the ownership of the Caparison Guitar Company Ltd., which is a limited company in Cardiff, United Kingdom.
-The company retained Itaru Kanno (菅野到) as lead designer and the instruments continue being manufactured together with Iida Corporation in Nagoya, Japan.
+In May 2011, Shokai was declared bankrupt; however, Caparison resumed production in September 2011 under the ownership of the Caparison Guitar Company Ltd., a company in Cardiff, United Kingdom.
+The company retained Itaru Kanno (菅野到) as lead designer and the instruments are still manufactured with Iida Corporation in Nagoya, Japan.

 Guitars

-One of the company's best selling guitars is their "Horus" model.
-This guitar features a 27-fret neck with unique clock inlays that shows a different time for each fret position (1 o'clock on the first fret, 3 o'clock on the third, 5 o'clock on the fifth fret, etc.).
+Their Horus model features a 27-fret neck with clock inlays that shows a different time for each fret position — 1 o'clock on the first fret, 3 o'clock on the third, 5 o'clock on the fifth fret, and so on.
 TAT Special (Through and Through), and Orbit models also feature 27-fret necks.